HeCraneChen/total-curvature-estimation/README.md

 # discrete total curvature

-A universal total curvature estimation method that works for both triangle meshes and point clouds
+A universal total curvature estimation method that works for both triangle meshes and point clouds.

 ## Dependencies

+openmp

+polyscope

+libigl and its related dependencies (slightly more involved):

 The only dependencies are STL, Eigen, [libigl](http://libigl.github.io/libigl/) and the dependencies of the `igl::opengl::glfw::Viewer` (OpenGL, glad and GLFW).